belovedpearl/mycar_frontend/README.md

 The Navigation bar (NavBar) is used to navigate through the app.
 It renders based on the state of the user (logged in / logged out).

-Navbar also differes based on the device used to access the site;
+Navbar also differs based on the device used to access the site;

 * On a large screen